christopherpryer/oss-cs/README.txt

 Java course [pending link/reference] that I would end up completing with a few solid weeks of summer left.
 Actually it was more than a month of free time I would allocate for more studies.
 I ended up veering off into the basics of web development and design.
 I learned languages like HTML5, CSS3, and started to try out some JavaScript by the end of my Fall 2015 semester.
-Over the winter I spent time looking into resources and researching my options.
+Over the winter I spent time looking into resources andresearching my options.
 Around the time the Spring semester of 2016 began, I made the decision to commit to Open Source Society University's Computer Science program and enough for a minor in Mathematics at Rowan University.

 This repository and generally the project this leads to are both still being constructed.
 Due to how busy I have been this semester, I don't plan to make serious contributions and configure the program to meet my needs